Tomasz-Kluczkowski/d2r_multibox/README.md

 <br>

-**Warning**: I cannot guarantee that AutoIt will be able to click on game buttons correctly as it depends on what resolution you run the game on.
+**Warning**: I cannot guarantee that AutoIt will be able to click on game buttons correctly as it depends on what resolution you run the game on and the scaling of your screen.

-I have tested that this works when game runs on 1920 x 1080 in widowed mode.
+I have tested that this works when game runs on 1920 x 1080 in widowed mode on a 4k monitor.
 All the images of game buttons etc are taken at that resolution.
 If you do not stick to it, it will most likely not find the images required to navigate the menus and fail to work.

 Also be aware that you cannot have separate settings per idling clients which join the game just to increase player count and your main battlenet client - every time you change settings all clients will use them next time they launch.